 In some places in the US and Canada it is required that the vent pipe extend all the way to the top of the chimney.
+Seal pipe joints with silicone or aluminum tape in addition to the sealing system used by the manufacturer.
 The pipe or liner inside the chimney should be 4" diameter.